-- PN Chip Rate Error: The peak deviation of the actual PN chip rate from the desired PN chip rate (where the desired PN chip rate is defined as the PN chip rate which results in absolute coherence with the carrier rate). - PN Chip Skew: PN chip skew is the deviation of the chip transitions between the I and Q channels from the ideal time delay. - PN Power Suppression: PN power suppression is the effective reduction in de-spread signal power due to the presence of timing imperfections (asymmetry, jitter and clock granularity) in the network and user platform transmitter PN clock.
+- PN Chip Rate Error: The peak deviation of the actual PN chip rate from the desired PN chip rate (where the desired PN chip rate is defined as the PN chip rate which results in absolute coherence with the carrier rate). - PN Chip Skew: PN chip skew is the deviation of the chip transitions between the I and Q channels from the ideal time delay. - PN code: same as PN pattern and same as PN code pattern.
+The term "PN code set" is sometimes used because a PN assignment includes several PN codes. - PN Power Suppression: PN power suppression is the effective reduction in de-spread signal power due to the presence of timing imperfections (asymmetry, jitter and clock granularity) in the network and user platform transmitter PN clock.
 Under non-coherent conditions, jitter will be due to the User transmitter's oscillator.
 Under coherent turnaround conditions, it will also reflect forward link imperfections. - Range Channel: One of the quadrature channels on the forward link that carries only the long ranging PN code.
-Also see Command Channel. - SN: The Space Network is comprised of a space based set of relay satellites and a network ground element that passes tracking, data and timing information between the User satellite and the control or data center for the User satellite. - SN Service Modes: For the purpose of making this Recommended Standard applicable to the wider CCSDS community, some SNIP-specific terminology is defined.
-For the User-to-SN return link modes, Data Group 1 (DG1) Mode 1 refers to a spread spectrum (DG1) return, coherent with the forward link (Mode 1) service, with DSSS used on both the I and Q low symbol rate return channels.
+Also see Command Channel. - SN: The Space Network is comprised of a space-based set of relay satellites and a network ground element that passes tracking, data and timing information between the User satellite and the control or data center for the User satellite. - SN Service Modes: For the purpose of making this Recommended Standard applicable to the wider CCSDS community, some SNIP-specific terminology is defined.
+For the Userto-SN return link modes, Data Group 1 (DG1) Mode 1 refers to a spread spectrum (DG1)

+return, coherent with the forward link (Mode 1) service, with DSSS used on both the I and Q low symbol rate return channels.
 DG1 Mode 2 refers to a spread spectrum return non-coherent service, either because a forward service is lacking or because the transponder is configured with the return not coherent with the forward, with DSSS used on both the I and Q channels when symbol rates are at or below 300 ks/s.
 DG1 Mode 3 is a return service where the I channel is spread (DG1) and is coherent (mode 1) with the forward service and DSSS is used on the I channel when the symbol rate is at or below 300 ks/s, while the Q channel has a symbol rate greater than 300 ks/s and is not spread.